zalenix/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 ...
 ```

-<a name="portal-test-frameworks-user-management-blades-common-portal-blades-spec-picker-blade"></a>
+<a name="portal-test-frameworks-blades-common-portal-blades-navigate-to-the-spec-picker-blade"></a>
-##### Spec Picker Blade
+#### Navigate to the spec picker blade

-The `SpecPickerBlade` can be used to select/change the current spec of a resource.
-The following example demonstrates how to navigate to the spec picker for a given resource then changes the selected spec.
+The `SpecPickerBlade` can be used to select or change the current spec of a resource.
+The following example demonstrates how to navigate to the spec picker for a specific resource, then changes the selected spec.

 ```ts
 //1. imports